Pensnett Canal: Remains

 The canal is mostly unnavigable, having been partly infilled and in many places built upon by industrial premises.

 A short length, now called Pensnett Basin, runs between Parkhead Junction and an arch of the disused Parkhead Viaduct, where the arch has been closed off.
 This section was bought from the Lord Dudley's Estate in 1995 by the Dudley Canal Trust.
 At the time it was filled in, but it was re-excavated and a brick lining constructed.
 At the same time the Grazebrook Arm was dredged, the towpath bridges were reconstructed, and the towpaths in the area were resurfaced.

 Much of the canal within Brierley Hill town centre remains in water.
-Some of this section is owned by Dudley Metrolpolitan District Council, and some by C B Brown, who also own nearby industrial units.
+Some of this section is owned by Dudley Metropolitan District Council, and some by C B Brown, who also own nearby industrial units.
 The water is known to be contaminated, both by discharges from industrial sites, and by fly-tipping.
 In 2008 the council commissioned the consulting engineers Arup Group to carry out a wide-ranging study of the remains, known as the Pensnett Canal Feasibility Study.
 Four options were identified, which were to do nothing, to fill in the canal to create additional land for development or green spaces, to fill in parts of the canal, and to restore and retain the whole of the remaining watered section.
 The report also suggested that how the canal was treated could act as a catalyst for development in the area.

 There is no further access to the former canal although a public footpath follows a short distance over the course between factories.
 The course of the canal can also be observed from a number of road bridges.